AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseFunctionBlock.md

 #### Returns:

-* totalPartialFirstDerivativeTensorArray: An array containing all the total of partial first derivative tensor that is stored in the function block.
+* totalChainRuleFirstDerivativeTensorArray: An array containing all the total of chain rule first derivative tensors that is stored in the function block.

 ### waitForTotalFirstDerivativeTensorArray()